Lomray-Software/react-mobx-manager/README.md

 /**
  * Manually create stores for component
- * NOTE: 'withStores' wrapper use this method, probably you won't need it */ const stores = storeManager.createStores(['someStore', MyStore], 'parent-id', 'context-id', 'suspense-id', 'HomePage', { componentProp: 'test' });
+ * NOTE: 'withStores' wrapper use this method, probably you won't need it
+ * WARNING: Avoid using this method directly, it may cause unexpected behavior */ const stores = storeManager.createStores(['someStore', MyStore], 'parent-id', 'context-id', 'suspense-id', 'HomePage', { componentProp: 'test' });

 /**
  * Mount/Unmount simple stores to component
- */
-const unmount = storeManager.mountStores(stores);
+ * WARNING: Avoid using this method directly, it may cause unexpected behavior */ const unmount = storeManager.mountStores(stores);